Best Practices For Pouring Concrete In The Winter

-Contrary to popular belief, concrete can be placed, finished and cured at any temperature, even sub-zero temperatures.
-You just have to take extra precautions.
-That’s because if you allow the concrete to freeze before it has cured, you face trouble.
+Contrary to popular belief, concrete can be placed, finished, and cured at any temperature, even sub-zero temperatures.
+You just have to take extra precautions to keep the concrete from freezing.

 First, a quick refresher course on concrete curing.
 Concrete transforms from a liquid to a solid material through a chemical reaction.
 The colder the temperature of concrete, the slower the speed of the reaction.
-In winter, your enemy is the clock.
-The concrete needs to harden as rapidly as possible to resist the pressures caused by water freezing within the concrete.
+In winter, your enemy is the cold.
+The concrete needs to be kept from freezing until it hardens enough to resist the pressures caused by water freezing within the concrete.

 What happens when concrete freezes before it cures?

 If newly placed concrete freezes, the damage caused is immediate and permanent.
 Even if you warm the concrete, and allow it to cure, the damage is done.
 According to the Portland Cement Association, if concrete freezes while it is still fresh, or before it has developed sufficient strength to resist the expansive forces associated with the freezing water, the concrete loses up to 50 percent of its compressive strength.